swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 (for example, `com.squareup.okhttp3`).

-We considered these and other schemes for identifying packages, but they were rejected in favor of a scoped package identity similar to the one used by [npm].
+We considered these and other schemes for identifying packages, but they were rejected in favor of the scoped package identity described in this proposal.

 ### Use of `tar` or other archive formats